iterative/dvc.org/static/docs/get-started/example-versioning.md

     $ git tag -a "v2.0" -m "model v2.0, 2000 images"
 ```

-That's it, we have a second model and data set saved and pointers to them
+That's it, we have a second model and dataset saved and pointers to them
 committed into git.
 Let's now see how DVC can help to go back to the previous
 version if we need to.

 ## Switching between versions

-Operation that helps getting the specific committed version of data is designed
+An operation that helps to get the specific committed version of data is designed
 to be similar to Git.
 In Git (or any other code version control system) when you
-need to get to a previous committed version of code you run `git checkout`.
+need to get to a previous committed version of the code you run `git checkout`.
 All
 we need to do in our case is to run additionally `dvc checkout` to get the right
 data to the working space.